wju99/Customer_search_app/README.md

 This project is a customer management application built with a React frontend and a Node backend, which communicates with a Firestore database.
 The application allows users to search for customers by name and filter customers by company name.

+## Architectural Choices

+- **Express.js**: I chose to use Express due to simplicity and familiarity.
+I'm very familiar with the framework and have lots of experience building web applications on it.
+- **Firestore**: I chose Firebase Cloud Firestore for the database because it is very easy to set up and effective for small projects.
+Firestore provides a non-relational database without the need for managing database servers.
+I chose to go with a non-relational database instead of a relational one because I opted to implement the filter and search functionality.
+In my opinion, none of the queries were complex enough to warrant usinga relational database instead.
+However, if I had chosen to implement the Sort functionality, I would definitely have considered using a relational database such as Postgres.

 ## Table of Contents

 1. [Backend Server](#backend-server)